maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-1/passage-3.md

 **Video Script Prompt**

 **Objective:**
-"To explain the international guidelines designed to prevent more space junk and the challenges in getting companies to follow them."
+"To tell the story of the 'race against time,' explaining the international plan to stop a chain reaction and the conflict that arises from not following the rules."

 **Target Vocabulary:**
 "This video focuses on the proposed solutions and their real-world problems."